SimonDegraeve/react-class-helper/readme.md

 > Therefore we decided not to have this built-in into React's class model.
 You can still explicitly prebind methods in your constructor if you want.

 <br>
-So it means that you have to do this:
+So it means that currently you have to do this:

 ```js
 import React from 'react';